 Do I have to obtain Highly Qualified Educator Status to maintain my NH Credential?

 You do not have to obtain Highly Qualified Educator status to maintain your NH Credential.
-However, if you are considering employment in a NH School District, please be aware of the High Qualified Educator requirements.
-In order to comply with the No Child Left Behind (NCLB) statute regarding the identification of Highly Qualified Teachers, the United States Department of Education requires teachers of Elementary Core Content Curriculum in public schools grades K-6 who provide direct instruction in Reading/English Language Arts, Mathematics, Science, and Social Studies to demonstrate their qualifications in the elementary core content curriculum.
-In New Hampshire, Elementary Education teachers in public schools are required to demonstrate HQT status by either (1) taking a test (e.g. Praxis II in Elementary education), or (2) completing a HOUSSE process.
-You can download information regarding this process from our Web site at www.education.nh.gov under Programs, Information and Services, and then go to HQT including HOUSSE.
-If you have specific questions regarding the HQT process please contact Dr. Denise Littlefield at email@example.com (603) 271-4196.
+However, if you are considering employment in a NH School District, please be aware of the Highly Qualified Educator requirements.
+In order to comply with the No Child Left Behind (NCLB) statute regarding the identification of Highly Qualified Teachers, the United States Department of Education requires teachers of Elementary Core Content Curriculum in public schools grades K-6 who provide direct instruction in Reading/English Language Arts, Mathematics, Science, Social Studies, Music and the Arts to demonstrate their qualifications in the elementary core content curriculum.
+In New Hampshire, Elementary Education teachers in public schools are required to demonstrate HQT status by either (1) taking a test (e.g. Praxis II in Elementary education), or (2) having completed a HOUSSE process before 2008.
+There are differing HQT requirements for grades 7-12 by subject area.
+There is more information regarding HQT requirements in NH at www.education.nh.gov/hqt/index.htm in the HQT Help Document.
+If you have specific questions regarding the HQT process please contact Virginia Clifford at Virginia.Clifford@doe.nh.gov or (603) 271-4196.

 I'm employed in another State or Country; I'm a Stay at Home Mom; I'm employed in another profession - how do I maintain my credential?